1971

 September.
 A very dry month; also mostly warm and sunny.
 27C was reached in parts of NE Scotland on the 8th.
 Also notable for the great south Yorkshire tornado on the 26th, which caused damage to houses in Rotherham.

 October.
 Warm and sunny at the start and end, and quite warm overall (11.3C CET - although nowhere near as good as 1969).
 25 C in Wales on the 2nd; it even reached 20C at Wick that day.
 The 13-14th was a cold night, however, with -8C at Crawford-John and Craigie.
 On the 19th there were nearly 88 mm of rain at Oldham, and the wettest October day on record in Manchester.
 Later in the month Dalness (Argyllshire) had 162 mm of rain.
-Such things never bothered me back then.
+139 hours of sunshine was recorded in Sheffield, and Ross on Wye recorded its sunniest October since 1921.
 There is one fine October I remember at school, and I think it must have been this one.
 Very pleasant.

 November.
-Fog on the 30th contributed to 50 car pile-up on the M1 near Luton, leaving seven people dead.
+Dense fog on the 30th contributed to 50 vehicle pile-up on the M1 near Luton, leaving seven people dead and 40 injured.
 A very northerly month.

 December.
 Very dry, and quite mild.